Slow, shared days: enjoying an oxtail potjie around the fire pit

 · 2 tablespoons crushed garlic

-2. Put seasoned flour in a resealable plastic bag, then add the Oxtail and shake to coat with flour.
+2. Put the seasoned flour in a resealable plastic bag, then add the oxtail and shake to coat with flour.

-3. Heat the butter and olive oil in the potjie (either over coals or gas) and sauté bacon pieces.
+3. Heat the butter and olive oil in the potjie (either over coals or gas) and sauté the bacon.

 4. Remove bacon, add the oxtail to the pot and brown in the bacon fat.
 When each piece is browned all over, remove and drain on paper towels while keeping warm.

-5. Add the 4 finely diced carrots to the pot together with the chopped onions and the leeks, and sautée until softened.
+5. Add the finely diced carrots to the pot together with the chopped onions and leeks, and sautée until softened.

-6. Return the oxtail and bacon to the pot and add the bouquet garni, bay leaf, peppercorns, garlic, tomato sauce, beef stock and red wine.
+6. Return the oxtail and bacon to the pot.
+Add the bouquet garni, bay leaf, peppercorns, garlic, tomato paste, beef stock and red wine.

-7. Bring slowly to the boil (if you got this far on gas, now is the time to transfer it to the coals).
+7. Bring slowly to the boil.
+(If you have been using gas, at this point transfer the pot to the coals).
 Cover tightly with a lid and allow to cook undisturbed for 4 hours.

-8. One hour before serving, add the remaining carrots and mushrooms and continue cooking slowly, without stirring.
+8. One hour before serving, add the remaining carrots and mushrooms.
+Continue cooking slowly, without stirring.

-9. If you want a thicker sauce, stir in some cornstarch mixed with cold water just before serving over rice or polenta (or mieliepap !)
+9. For a thicker sauce, stir in some cornstarch mixed with cold water just before serving.
+Enjoy with rice, polenta - or another traditional South African favourite, mieliepap!